 Памятник Александру Пушкину и Наталье Гончаровой, Bronze monument in Arbat Street, Moscow, Russia.

-The monument to Alexander Pushkin and Natalia Goncharova is a bronze sculpture on Arbat Street showing the couple walking side by side.
-The figures rest on a granite pedestal and depict them in natural poses while walking, with their gazes turned toward each other.
+The monument to Alexander Pushkin and Natalia Goncharova is a bronze sculpture on Arbat Street in Moscow, showing the famous couple walking together.
+The two figures stand on a granite pedestal, portrayed in natural poses with their gazes turned toward each other.

 The community of curious travelers